How Much Does a Turf Field Cost for Sports Facilities?

 Table of Contents

-2. Construction site equipment (e.g. construction fences, traffic safety, signage)
+2. Construction site equipment (e.g., fences, traffic safety, signage)

 3. Trench excavation

-5. Subgrade and base course of the path areas
+5. Subgrade preparation and base course for surrounding areas

-6. Paving of the path areas, path boundaries, binder course
+6. Paving of walkways, including boundaries and binder course

-7. Base course and paving of the obstacle-free area
+7. Base course and paving in safety zones

-8. Base course of artificial turf playing field
+8. Base course for the artificial turf playing surface

 Essential amenities